M-jerez/sw-planets/README.md

 # `sw-planets`

-Single page application with a list of people and the details about their related home planet.
-The list of people and the information related to a planet can be accessed using the swapi api:
+Single page application with a list of characters from Star Wars and details about their related home planet.
+The list of characters and the information related to the planets can be accessed using the swapi api:

 **SWAPI api details**: https://swapi.dev/